-Jamie Henkel is the Equality & Diversity Partnerships Manager at PFLAG National.
+Jamie Henkel is the Learning & Inclusion Manager at PFLAG National.
 She works with PFLAG chapters on ally engagement programming, cultivates Straight for Equality’s online presence, supports the development of new Straight for Equality publications and learning sessions, and is one of the program’s learning session educators.

 Jamie joined the PFLAG National staff in April 2008 as Operations Associate and worked with the Operations team for three years.
 In 2011, she joined the Equality and Diversity Partnerships team as the Equality & Diversity Partnership Coordinator and has been an integral part of expanding the Straight for Equality project’s reach.
 Since 2012, she also has helped to manage the PFLAG Academy Online, a monthly webinar program for PFLAG chapters nationwide.